11 Ways to Say Beautiful in Spanish

 Later, we will untangle them a bit more.

 Spanish people have a wide array of options when it comes to saying that something or someone is beautiful, for example when flirting.
+Using adjectives in Spanish sentences is a great way to spice up your speaking in Spanish.

 Hopefully, that's not the only time you'd say someone or something is beautiful, but if you'd like to learn more flirting vocabulary in Spanish, make sure to check out this video from Spring Spanish, a language learning platform I co-founded: